HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 4. Antennas/section 4-4 Connectors.md

 They’re designed for **UHF and microwave bands**, which means they work great for **repeaters, satellite communications, and serious VHF/UHF setups**.
 While they’re bigger than SMA or BNC connectors, they make up for it with **low signal loss and excellent shielding**.

 If you’re working at **frequencies above 400 MHz**, **Type N** is your best bet for **maximum performance**.

-#### The Trend Toward BNC

-Lately, there’s been a trend toward **using BNC connectors on handheld radios**—not because radios are shipping with them, but because **many hams use adapters**.

-Why? **BNC connectors are:**
-- **Quick to connect**—no more twisting tiny SMA threads.
-- **Tougher than SMA**—less wear and tear on your radio’s connector.
-- **Great for swapping antennas**—perfect for those who like experimenting.

-However, adapters aren’t for everyone.
-They **add bulk** and **a tiny amount of signal loss**.
-If you don’t switch antennas often, sticking with what fits your radio directly is totally fine.

 #### Pro Tips for Using Connectors